3 Publics

 Stakeholders

-We tend to use the terms publics and stakeholders interchangeably.
+We sometimes use the terms publics and stakeholders interchangeably.
 Not everyone agrees with this merging of terms, but you will find both used in business, government, not for profits and activist communication.
 The term stakeholder is said to derive from an internal memorandum at the Stanford Research Institute in the 1960s, later popularized by business theorist Edward Freeman in the 1980s.
 Traditionally, the concept focused around the groups (or individuals) who can affect or be affected by an organisation’s objectives, predominantly business shareholders who have an economic stake in an organisation.
 Over time, it broadened to include the environment and other non-human stakeholders (and not just people).
-Both terms are useful and you should consider the language used in your own field, discipline or organisation as a gauge.

 Public power